Francesca-Corrao/Assignment1/README.md

 ### find_gold_token() ###
-function to find gold is the same of find_silver_token changing silver with gold so the only important changes are in the first if by checking if the silver token is gold and the code isn't in the list of already taken gold token
+function to find gold is the same of find_silver_token changing silver with gold so the only important changes are in the first if by checking if the silver token is gold and the code isn't in the list of already taken gold token.

 ### go_silver() ###
-function to go the closest silver token and once it's there grab it and call the function go_gold()
+function that got the distance of the closest silver token, go to it and once it's there grab it and call the function go_gold().

 ```python
 	while haven't got every silver token (list of silver token has less then 6 elements):